robertorcosta/azure-docs.pt-br/articles/automation/automation-runbook-gallery.md

 ### <a name="adding-a-powershell-runbook-to-the-gallery"></a>Adicionando um runbook do PowerShell à Galeria

 A Microsoft incentiva você a adicionar runbooks ao Galeria do PowerShell que você considera úteis para outros clientes.
-O Galeria do PowerShell aceita módulos do PowerShell e scripts do PowerShell.
+A Galeria do PowerShell aceita módulos do PowerShell e scripts do PowerShell.
 Você pode adicionar um runbook [carregando-o no Galeria do PowerShell](/powershell/scripting/gallery/how-to/publishing-packages/publishing-a-package).

 > [!NOTE]
 > Não há suporte para runbooks gráficos no Galeria do PowerShell.